 As part of its strategic direction setting, this Council confirmed the need to bring about a 'step-change in effort' to halt the decline and restore the natural character of degraded indigenous habitats and ecosystems.
-Please refer to page 4.
+Please refer to page 10.

 This means taking increased action to halt the decline and then start to regenerate indigenous ecosystems and habitats.
 This is not something Environment Canterbury can do on its own and there are many agencies and community groups who do valuable work to protect our biodiversity.

+To achieve a measurable change in the state of regional indigenous biodiversity there needs to be increased activity on a number of fronts.
 This includes thinking and acting strategically about where our efforts should be placed, protecting biodiversity from human threats, and from plant and animal pests, as well as restoring sites that have been degraded.